albumentations-team/albumentations-ai-blog/posts/2025/02-the-mystery-of-input-normalization/index.md

 2. **Why these specific standard deviations?** They're the actual measured spread of pixel values across millions of ImageNet images.
 They work well for natural images but may not be optimal for other domains.

-3. **Why do alternatives work?** Inception uses (0.5, 0.5, 0.5) for simplicity.
-YOLO uses no centering at all.
-That these alternatives work reasonably well suggests the exact values matter less than having some consistent normalization.
+3. **Why do alternatives work?** Inception uses (0.5, 0.5, 0.5), YOLO uses no centering at all.
+That these different approaches work reasonably well suggests the exact values matter less than having some consistent normalization.

 ---